dlr-eoc/ukis-frontend-libraries/projects/services-ogc/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.14.

+## WMS
+While openlayers already has a decent WMS-client, it doesn't quite cover some operations fully.
+The service `WMSService` allows to make calls to a WMS's `GetCapabilities`, so that existing layers can be parsed automatically.

 ## Code scaffolding

 Run `ng generate component component-name --project services-ogc` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project services-ogc`.